Mariners prospect Julio Rodriguez has playoff goals in Seattle. But first, he’s making up for lost time in Arizona.

 The instructional league gives Rodriguez a chance to continue that improvement and get back some of those lost at-bats.
 It also serves as a training camp for Rodriguez before he reports to Leones del Escogido of the Dominican Winter League the first week of November.

 With the time missed at the alternate training site and no minor-league season, the Mariners decided to allow Rodriguez to play in his native Dominican Republic to make up lost ground.
-Leones selected Rodriguez with the No. 4 overall pick of the league’s draft in September 2019.
+Leones selected Rodriguez with the No. 4 overall choice of the league’s draft in September 2019.
 Under normal circumstances, the Mariners wouldn’t have let Rodriguez play in more than a handful of games, if any at all.

 “Man, it means a lot to me,” he said.
 “I’m really grateful for the Mariners that allowed me to play.
 That was the first professional baseball I knew.
 While I was growing up, I liked watching all of those teams, I would get so excited.
 And now that I’m part of a team, and now that I’m actually gonna play in the DR with everybody watching me over there, it’s just like a dream come true.”

 Rodriguez won’t get to have the full Dominican Winter League experience with fans not expected to be allowed in games at first.
-However, he hopes fans, particularly family and friends, will eventually be allowed in to games later in the season
+However, he hopes fans, particularly family and friends, eventually will be allowed into games later in the season

 “It’s just crazy,” he said of the normal atmosphere.
 “It’s such a different environment.
 People get like a lot of hype for those games.
 Baseball is everything over there.
 It just seems like everybody supports those teams because it means everything.”